OpenBB-finance/OpenBB/openbb_providers/README.md

 This way uses the Provider QueryParams to obtain the raw data from the Provider.
 This is useful when the user wants specific data that is not available in the standardized data and wants to use a specific query field that is not available in the standardized query.
 It is the same a using the Provider directly.

-This will primarily be used for integration tests so that we can notice Provider API changes in time and adjust the mapping accordingly.

 ```python
 provider_registry.simple(provider_name="fmp", query=provider_query)
 ```